Gaming12846/TrollPlus/README.md

 - Semi ban
 - TNT track
 - Mob spawner
-- Random scray sound
+- Random scary sound
 - Rocket
 - Fake ban
 - Fake op

 ## Commands

-- /trollplus version - Displays informations and the version of the TollPlus currently installed on your server
+- /trollplus version - Displays information and the version of the TollPlus currently installed on your server
 - /trollplus reload - Reload the plugin's configuration and blocklist file
 - /trollplus blocklist add|remove - Add or remove players to/from the blocklist
 - /trollplus troll player - Troll players with multiple features